 Op.
 Atty.
-Gen. 851-c, March 5, 1992.
+Gen. 851-C, March 5, 1992.
 For example, the board's reasons for reaching a particular decision could be crucial in defending a challenge thereto.
 The inclusion of such information may be deemed appropriate under other circumstances, such as where the body determines that the public interest warrants the award of a particular contract to a bidder other than the lowest bidder.

-Thus, although there is no requirement to include the reasons given by members of the body as to why they support or oppose a contemplated action, there may be circumstances in which the inclusion of such information may be deemed appropriate, as, for example, where the body determines that the public interest warrants the award of a particular contract to a bidder other than the lowest bidder.
 Other examples might be zoning decisions, such as the granting of variances or special use permits.
 In any case, the amount of detail which is appropriate for inclusion in the minutes of a particular body is likely to vary, depending upon the nature of the proceedings and the subject matter involved.